DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 Jason closed his laptop.
 She was right.
 Again.

 They ate in companionable silence for a few minutes.
-The food was good—some kind of stir-fry with rice, vegetables that actually had flavor, protein that wasn't from a vending machine.
+The food was good - some kind of stir-fry with rice, vegetables that actually had flavor, protein that wasn't from a vending machine.

 "Thank you," Jason said.